Michael Frame: Teaching career

-Work with Benoit Mandelbrot
+Work with Mandelbrot

 Benoit Mandelbrot includes a section on Michael Frame in his posthumously published autobiography The Fractalist: Memoir of a Scientific Maverick.
 In the section, called "Michael Frame, Friend and Colleague," he calls Frame an "indispensable" professor.

 In 1997, Mandelbrot and Frame held a meeting of teachers of fractal geometry.
 According to Mandelbrot, as far as he knew, this was the "first scientific meeting totally dedicated to the teaching of fractals.
 This eventually culminated in the 2002 publication of the book Fractals, Graphics, and Mathematics Education, which was co-authored by Frame and Mandelbrot.